innkeeper-eth/dcl-sdk7-move-debug/README.md

 Make sure you delete the folder before pushing to production!
 Will add flags to prevent this automatically in the future.

+## How does this work?
+This is just a simple UI overlay that takes advantage of SDK7's [Data Mutability](https://docs.decentraland.org/creator/development-guide/sdk7/mutable-data/).
+You can grab mutable data from any entity, meaning that you can adjust it and the changes will reflect in world.
+This tool uses mutability to make adjustments to position, rotation, scale, for you to preview adjustments to plug the values into your code.

 ## Credits